MicrosoftDocs/nav-content/dynamics-nav-app/across-videos.md

 > [!Tip]
 > In addition to videos, **Business Assistance** includes resources such as links to topics and assisted setup guides that make it easier to set things up.
 These resources replace the chart on the Role Center.
 After you explore the resources, you can switch back to the chart in the **Business Assistance** menu by choosing **Show Chart**.

-You can view our "how to" videos, plus a lot of other content, on the YouTube channel we created for Microsoft Dynamics 365.
+You can view our "how to" videos, plus a lot of other content, on the YouTube channel we created for Microsoft Dynamics NAV.
 To visit the channel now, [click here](https://go.microsoft.com/fwlink/?linkid=851533).

 ## See Also
 [Welcome to [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)] ](index.md)